-Employees of the Australian Public Service (APS) are trusted by the Government and the community to undertake important work on their behalf.
-This trust demands the highest standards of ethical behaviour from each APS employee.
+Employees of the Australian Public Service (APS) occupy a position of trust.
+They are entrusted by the Government and the community to undertake important work on their behalf.
+With this trust comes a high level of responsibility which should be matched by the highest standards of ethical behaviour from each APS employee.

-The guide has been developed to help APS employees, managers and agencies to deal with ethical problems that commonly arise.
-It does not have the answer to every ethical problem that you may be faced with at work.
+The guide also contains information about how to deal with ethical problems that commonly arise in particular circumstances.
+It does not have the answer to every ethical problem that an employee may be faced with at work.
 It does however provide principles which will point to an answer in many cases.